It’s been 39 years since the Eels broke their inaugural premiership drought in 1981.

 “I think Gutherson is very good at that.
 He’s the fullback but he’s pretty much in everything whether it be attack or defence and I think Moses, his game has improved enormously.
 (Dylan) Brown has been terrific.”

-He also saves special praise for the Eels’ current hooker, Reed Mahoney, who has become on the competition’s best number nines and has his name being considered for Origin honours, although it would come in Queensland’s Maroon and not the Blue that Edge wore in 1980.
+He also saves special praise for the Eels’ current hooker, Reed Mahoney, who has become one of the competition’s best number nines and has his name being considered for Origin honours, although it would come in Queensland’s Maroon and not the Blue that Edge wore in 1980.

 “They’ve got one of the best hookers, I think, playing at the moment.
 He works very hard at dummy-half and he does things I could never do.
 He can actually kick.
 I don’t remember kicking a ball in my entire life.”